 Whether you are dealing with difficult customers or working on design plans for the new website, if you feel that your contribution to the corporation’s success is important, you’ll feel personally successful and fulfilled.
 Too much unpaid overtime with no thanks is discouraging.

 5. Is your integrity intact?

-6. Does your job fit in with your 5-year plan?
+6. Does your job fit your 5-year plan?

 Do It Now:

-Pull out your journal and use the questions as a guide.
+Pull out your journal and use these questions as a guide.
 How do you view your current job now?
 Are you fulfilled?
 If not, what should you do next?

-Find out in next week’s career tip sent to our subscribers.
+Find out in the career tip sent to our subscribers.

 Not a subscriber?
 No problem!
 We’ve got you covered.